1,596-word post. approx. 3-4 min. read

 - Both have good noise isolation.

-- Both have a detachable cable, and their cables are the same length.
+- Both have detachable cables, and their cables are the same length.

 - Both are IEM’s.